Get access to the exclusive HR Resources you need to succeed in 2018.

 Members may download one copy of our sample forms and templates for your personal use within your organization.
 Please note that all such forms and policies should be reviewed by your legal counsel for compliance with applicable law, and should be modified to suit your organization’s culture, industry, and practices.
 Neither members nor non-members may reproduce such samples in any other way (e.g., to republish in a book or use for a commercial purpose) without SHRM’s permission.
 To request permission for specific items, click on the “reuse permissions” button on the page where you find the item.

-MEDIA: The SHRM LINE Report is released at 8:30 a.m.
-Eastern time on the third Friday following the conclusion of the week containing the 12th of the month.
-The SHRM employment expectations index describes the same time period referenced approximately one month later in the Employment Situation Report issued by the Bureau of Labor Statistics.
+The SHRM LINE Report is released at 8:30 a.m.
+Eastern time on the first Thursday of each month.
+The SHRM employment expectations index describes the same time period referenced a month later by the Bureau of Labor Statistics’ Employment Situation Report.

 About the Society for Human Resource Management

 The Society for Human Resource Management (SHRM) is the world’s largest association devoted to human resource management.
-Representing more than 250,000 members in over 140 countries, the Society serves the needs of HR professionals and advances the interests of the HR profession.
-Founded in 1948, SHRM has more than 575 affiliated chapters within the United States and subsidiary offices in China and India.
+Representing about 260,000 members in more than 140 countries, the Society serves the needs of HR professionals and advances the interests of the HR profession.
+Founded in 1948, SHRM has more than 575 affiliated chapters within the United States and subsidiary offices in China, India and the United Arab Emirates.
 Visit SHRM Online at

 You have successfully saved this page as a bookmark.